Communication Studies Faculty

 Location: NVC 4-291

-Prior her doctoral studies Professor Logemann worked for 20 years as a practitioner in communication positions in Finland, the UK and in the USA.
-She started her doctoral studies while she was working in the position of Senior Vice President, Corporate Communication and Investor Relations in a multinational corporation.
-Her business experience comprises public and private industrial companies as well as public relations and advertising agencies; and she has held responsibilities in corporate communications, marketing communications, investor relations, media relations, internal communication, crisis management, and corporate sustainability.
+Prior joining academia 2014, she worked for 25+ years as practitioner in Finland, the UK and in the USA.
+She accomplished her doctoral studies while working in the position of Senior Vice President, Corporate Communications, and Investor Relations in the multinational corporation KONE Corporation (Finland), and as Director, International Communications at Lutron Electronics, Inc. (PA, USA).
+Her experience comprises public and private companies; she has held responsibilities in investment banking, investor relations, corporate communications, marketing communications, media relations, internal communication, crisis management, and corporate sustainability.

-Logemann, M. and Piekkari, R. (2015).
+Logemann, M., & Piekkari, R. (2015).
 Localize or local lies?
-The power of language and translation in the multinational corporation, critical perspectives on international business, 11(1), pp. 30 – 53.
+The power of language and translation in the multinational corporation. critical perspectives on international business (cpoib), 11(1), 30 -53.

 Location: NVC 8-242